LVMH says Louis Vuitton CEO quits over ill health

-PARIS Louis Vuitton's new chief executive has quit suddenly from the helm of luxury group LVMH's (LVMH.PA) top brand because of health reasons, LVMH said on Tuesday.
+PARIS Dec 18 Louis Vuitton's new chief executive has quit suddenly from the helm of luxury group LVMH's top brand because of health reasons, LVMH said on Tuesday.

 The world's largest luxury company said Jordi Constans would be replaced by Michael Burke, chief executive since February of Bulgari, the Italian jeweller that LVMH added to its stable last year.